 5 Matching Questions

 - b One of a ribosome's three binding sites for tRNA during translation.
-Holds the tRNA carrying the next amino acid to be added to the polypeptide chain.
+Holds the tRNA carrying the growing polypeptide chain.
+(P stands for peptidyl tRNA

 5 Multiple Choice Questions

 - A mutation occurring when the number of nucleotides inserted or deleted is not a multiple of three, resulting in the improper grouping of the following nucleotides into codons.

 - A region of a DNA molecule that is transcribed into an RNA molecule.

 - A three-nucleotide sequence of DNA or mRNA that specifies a particular amino acid or termination signal; the basic unit of the genetic code.

 - An enzyme that links together the growing chain of ribonucleotides during transcription.

 5 True/False Questions